-Lord Harris, who succeeded his father in all gained the M.C. in the 1914-18 war, in tak he was wounded, and, as with others of the former "governing class," has found supportable home of his fathers a sufficiently exacting the known of his fathers a sufficiently exacting the rewarding task.
-How well he and Lady the take the Empire during 150 years could scarcely be the Empire during 150 years could scarcely be stated as an example of what country houses wither contents stand for to-day.
+Lord Harris, who succeeded his father in all gained the M.C. in the 1914-18 war, in tak he was wounded, and, as with others of a former "governing class," has found supportate he home of his fathers a sufficiently exacting at rewarding task.
+How well he and Lady tarms have succeeded these photographs with the swhile Belmont's record of a family's service and Empire during 150 years could scarcely be stated as an example of what country houses wither contents stand for to-day.

 13.-WILLIAM, 2nd LORD HARRIS, JUMPING THE GATES OF RICHMOND CHURCHYARD.
-By A. W. Dovis, 1794, 42 ins. by 61 ins.
+By A. W. Dovis, 1794.
+42 ins. by 61 ins.